JustAnotherHeroRiding/Mentoring-Angel/Java/Lesson 0 - Preparation/Primitive Types - Start here.md

 ## Syntax Basics
 [Tutorial with timestamp](https://youtu.be/Qgl81fPcLc8?t=4244)
-java tutorial - `amigoscode` from 42nd min creating variables until the end
+java tutorial - `amigoscode` from 42nd min creating variables until the end #Done

 In java all variables must be typed before being created, much like C A semicolon is required when ending a line `;`